qxcv/comp2550/project/seminar/notes.md

   Gaussian noise.
 - Slightly ridiculous setup, but does a good job of illustrating what the map likelihood measurements are actually doing.
+- Jumping is to be expected, since we're calculating the most likely position at a given time, rather than a smooth trajectory over past positions.
 - For performance reasons, I'm only resampling once the weights become sufficiently imbalanced.
 - Maps result in significant decrease in lateral movement of particles due to